Kippus0s/Speaker-Independent-Speech-Emotion-Recognition/README.md

    on the models specified.

-train_model.py and ensemble.py will print results to the command line for you, and a confusion matrix will also be saved to confusion_matrices folder created in your working directory for you to view.
+train_model.py and ensemble.py will print results to the command line, and a confusion matrix will also be saved to confusion_matrices folder created in your working directory for you to view.

 ### Dependencies